heckendorfc/lldbR/README.md

 # lldbR

-Functions to access the LLDB API
+Functions to access the LLDB API so R can be used as a debugger interface.

 ```r
 library(lldbR)